falsycat/shapes-juke/README.md

 Shapes Juke
 ====

+**UPDATE: I updated the codebase to follow the latest dmd v2.098.1.**

 Shapes Juke is an action game, which I made years ago.
 Players just move crosshair with arrow keys not to touch red shapes...

 I just uploaded this repository slept in my backup USB after removing files with issues regarding of copyrights such as music.